EMSC-CSEM/Hands-on-Session/README.md

 # Hands-on-Session

-Please get start with the document entitled Hands-On-Session.pdf.
+Please get start with the document entitled *Hands-On-Session.pdf*.

 Within the framework of the European EPOS-Seismology project, EMSC has developed newest seismological products and services.
 Here it is proposed